-One evening, Vince goes on stage when the house band takes a break, and starts to sing "Young and Beautiful", but becomes enraged by a customer who is paying no attention and laughing.
+Vince goes on stage when the house band takes a break, and starts to sing "Young and Beautiful", but becomes enraged by a customer who is paying no attention and laughing.
 Vince smashes his guitar and leaves the club.
-Peggy follows Vince back to his apartment and persuades him to record a demo so that he can listen to himself.
+Peggy follows Vince back to his small apartment and persuades him to record a demo so that he can listen to himself.

 Vince records "Don't Leave Me Now" at a recording studio, which Peggy takes to Geneva Records.
 Unimpressed, the manager agrees to play the tape for his boss in New York.
 The next day, Peggy informs Vince that the song has been sold.
 She then takes him to a party at her parents' home, but Vince offends a guest he mistakenly believes is belittling him and leaves.
 Angry and offended, Peggy confronts Vince, who kisses her.

-Meanwhile, Hunk begins to grow tired of Vince's self-centered attitude.
-When Peggy shows up unexpectedly, Vince is happy to see her but becomes upset when she says the purpose of her visit is to talk about business.
-Mr. Shores approaches Vince with an offer from Geneva Records to purchase Laurel Records and sign him to a rich contract.
-Peggy refuses to sell, but Vince announces that he will close the deal since he owns a controlling interest, which upsets Peggy.
+On the closing day of his film being wrapped up, Vince tells Peggy about the offer he received.
+Peggy refuses to sell out to Geneva Records, but Vince announces that he will close the deal since he owns a controlling interest in the label, which upsets Peggy.
 Enraged by Vince's attitude, Hunk provokes Vince, who refuses to fight back.
 Hunk hits Vince in the throat, endangering his singing ability.
 Vince is rushed to a hospital.
 Vince forgives Hunk and realizes he loves Peggy and she loves him.